How to Read Food Labels: Nutrition Facts, Serving Sizes, and Misleading Claims Explained

 Calories vs. Nutrient Quality

-Calories represent energy, not nutritional value.
+Calories represent energy—not nutritional value.

 Nutrients: What to Prioritize—and What to Limit

-Ingredients that commonly signal lower-quality foods include:
+Ingredients and nutrient profiles that commonly indicate lower-quality foods include:

 Percent Daily Value (%DV): Why It’s Often Misleading